 Medicare is made up of several parts that each provide a different type of coverage.
 The main parts include:

-Telehealth is covered by Medicare parts B and C. We’ll break this down further below.
+Telehealth is covered by Medicare parts B and C. Here’s more information about this coverage.

 A telehealth visit is treated the same as if you went to an in-person outpatient visit.
-The types of telehealth service that are covered include:
+The types of telehealth services that are covered include:

 Some examples of healthcare professionals who can provide telehealth services include: